Are you and your partner fighting more than usual? Is your child exhibiting unusual behaviors? It might be time to consider family therapy.

 If someone in the family is sick with drug addiction or alcoholism, the whole family deals with the consequences.

 Recovery is a group effort.
 Counseling can help the addict understand his or her reasons for seeking solace in substances, and it can help the family understand how to avoid enabling these behaviors.
+You can also put the person suffering from addiction in a recovery program provided by a professional healthcare center.
+For instance, if you are situated in Thailand, you can search for Thailand rehabs and side-by-side get family therapy as well for improved communication in the family.

 If there has been violence in the household, everyone in the family will need assistance in recovering.
 Domestic violence often recurs, despite promises to never do it again.